ikutadante/cyclistic/README.md

 ### Data Combination

-I uploaded 12 csv files as tables in the dataset `cyclistic`, another table named “trip_data_2022” was created, containing  all rows of data for the entire year which are 5 millions rows.
+I uploaded 12 csv files as tables in the dataset `cyclistic`, another table named “trip_data_2022” was created, containing  all rows of data for the entire year which comprises over 5 million rows.

 ### Data Cleaning

 1. Identify and remove null values.
 2. Identify and remove duplicate values.
 3. Identify and remove spaces before and after values.
-4. Identify and remove start time later than endtime.
+4. Identify and remove rows where the start time is later than the end time.
 5. Identify and remove trip times that are over 1 day.
 6. Identify and remove trip times that are less than 1 minute.